 Spring and Autumn are the best season for Manaslu Circuit Trek.
 During Autumn, the best months to trek is October , November , December.
 You can also trek in January.

 During Spring, March, April and May is considered as the best months.

 During these seasons the weather is perfect and you can view the mountains range clearly.

-How fit do you need to be to trek the Manaslu Circuit Trail?
+How fit do you need to be for Manaslu Circuit Trek?

 Talking about difficulties this trek is a demanding trek.
 But with certain level of fitness, willingness and a bit of preparation anyone can make this trek a success.
 We have seen trekkers of various age groups trekking in Manaslu Circuit area.
 You should be prepared to walk at least 5 hours a day.
 There are a lot of tea houses in this trekking route, so if you feel like you need a rest you can always rest there.